 We’ve all seen the signs and heard the radio ads: “Shift into winter!”
 “Get your car ready for winter!”
 But what does that really mean?
 How do you get a car ready for winter?
 It’s not as if you’re going to run out and buy your pride and joy a big, woolly blanket to keep it warm, or insulated boots to keep the rims toasty on long, cold nights.
+There is a bigger picture here for people to think about regarding the safety of their cars.
+If your cars are sitting on your driveways for days and days not being used, there is a potential threat of thieves breaking into them and stealing anything that you have left inside.
+Having insurance on your car is very important, but having home insurance for the contents of your car when it is on your driveway can be another step towards protecting any loss you may have from stolen items.
+If you are not sure that your current home insurance covers this eventuality then you can always click here to check out for yourself and see if a new policy might be best to keep you secure.

-So I ask again: how do you get a vehicle prepped for winter?
+I’ll ask again: how do you get a vehicle prepped for winter?
 My experience as a technician has shown me that there are four steps to keep your car winter-ready:

 1. Change your engine oil.
 This may seem a tad basic, but it’s important for those cold-start mornings.
 In chilly weather, engine oil doesn’t flow as easily as it does in warmer months, it becomes more viscous.
 That’s doubly true if your oil is on the old side: as oil gets used, it gains more viscous qualities and gets saturated with contaminates.

 This makes it vital to have your oil changed for the winter season.
 Modern engines demand more out of their oil with smaller passages, solenoids, and variable valve timing, making oil changes much more important.
 A great rule of thumb to follow is that if you run conventional oil, you should change it every season.
 If you prefer semi-synthetic, change it every four months.
-Full synthetic should be changed twice a year.
+A full synthetic should be changed twice a year.

 2. Keep your battery charged.
 Isn’t it the worst when you go out to the car first thing on a cold morning to the “wurr-wurr” sound of a weak battery?
 Don’t blame Jack Frost, though.
 The truth is that all those hot summer days have weakened your battery.
-Batteries are often rated in CCA, or Cold Cranking Amps, and as a battery gets weaker, its cold cranking abilities diminish as well.
+Batteries are often rated in CCA or Cold Cranking Amps, and as a battery gets weaker, its cold cranking abilities diminish as well.
 The only way to check the performance of your battery is to have it tested by a credible shop that has a certified tester.
-If your battery tests weak, it might be time for a service and recharge, or possibly a replacement.
+If your battery tests weak, it might be time for service and recharge, or possibly a replacement.

 3. Check your coolant level.
 Coolant doesn’t just keep the engine cool, it also regulates temperatures during the colder months.
 The fluid in your radiator works in tandem with other components to maintain your vehicle’s operating temperature.
 It’s at this temperature your engine will run the most efficient.
 The coolant also heats the cabin through the heater core, which is basically a mini-radiator designed to keep you toasty and warm.